top of page

 Superintendent - Lead Educator

 Coming from a long line of largely unsuccessful DIYers, Keith learned early on that he was more suited to academics than "hands-on" work.
 He worked as a graphic designer and art director in magazine publishing before starting his other calling in education.
 After 14 years of teaching middle school students, Keith was ready to get back into graphic design when Chris approached him about TEC.
-Jumping at the chance to make a real difference in education, he hopes to help learners become earners in the skilled trades.
+Jumping at the chance to make a real difference in training, he hopes to help learners become earners in the skilled trades.

 bottom of page